95th Division (People's Republic of China)

 The division was part of the 32nd Corps.
 Under the flag of 95th Division it took part in the Chinese Civil War.
 In October 1950 32rd Corps was disbanded and the division was absorbed into the Air Force.
-On February 14, 1951, the division was reorganized and renamed as the PLAAFùs 14th Fighter Division.
+On February 14, 1951, the division was reorganized and renamed as the PLAAF´s 14th Fighter Division.

 As of reorganization the division was composed of: